How to Increase Building Performance and Meet LEED Requirements

 For successful commissioning during construction, it is also important to bring in the facilities management team to review maintenance needs.
 Shop drawings, models, and virtual reality technology can be used with the facilities management team to review clearances and accesses to important post-construction needs.

 Finally, asset tracking is critical to an efficient commissioning process.
-The newly released BIM 360 Assets module helps speed up the commissioning and handover process.
+The Assets module in Autodesk Build helps speed up the commissioning and handover process.
 Asset and equipment serial numbers, warranty dates, and other necessary information must be collected for the owner while installing and starting equipment.
 This can be done directly on the jobsite on a tablet or mobile phone using the cloud-based technology.

 Closeout Phase: A Seamless Handover

 During this last phase, all remaining commissioning issues must be closed.
 Whether you’re on a mobile device or desktop computer, ensure all commissioning issues created proactively via checklist have been resolved before handover.
-Using BIM 360 Field Management, teams can alert crews to any possible issues as well as inspections that take place during the commissioning phase of construction.
+Using Autodesk Build, teams can alert crews to any possible issues as well as inspections that take place during the commissioning phase of construction.
 And when construction is over, the appendix and documentation for the commissioning report is only a click away.

 To ensure that the building is operations ready from day one, handover documentation needs to be effortless.
 All the data collected during construction must be readily available for operations teams.
 BIM 360 Ops, allows facility teams to access detailed asset information including both PDFs and 3D models, create and update tickets, training videos and allow for predictive and preventive maintenance, all from the convenience of a mobile device.